Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: System Model and Problem Formulation

 and

 The resource allocation variables, ${\bm{t}}$ and ${\bm{P}}$ , are significant in determining the efficacy of the AIGC service: \begin{itemize} \item The transmission power, ${\bm{P}}$, impacts the bit error probability (BEP) during wireless transmission.
-Lower power levels risk degrading the integrity of the transmitted intermediate denoised results, potentially diminishing the quality of generated images. \item The number of denoising steps, ${\bm{t}}$, directly affects the quality of generated images.
-More steps allow for a finer degree of control and correction, which results in higher image fidelity~\cite{croitoru2023diffusion}. \item Notably, when transmission power is insufficient, which increases the bit errors in intermediate denoised results, adding more denoising steps can improve the final image quality~\cite{du2023exploring}.
+Lower power levels risk degrading the integrity of the transmitted intermediate denoised results, potentially diminishing the quality of generated images. \item The number of denoising steps, ${\bm{t}}$, directly affects the quality of generated images~\cite{croitoru2023diffusion}.
+Specifically, the shared steps, $t_0$, set the initial latent representation.
+We dynamically and optimally adjust $t_0$ to balance efficiency and personalization, enhancing QoE while managing energy consumption. \item Notably, when transmission power is insufficient, which increases the bit errors in intermediate denoised results, adding more denoising steps can improve the final image quality~\cite{du2023exploring}.
 These additional steps function as an error-correction phase, reducing inaccuracies and improving the final result. \end{itemize}